-Pediatric intubation is the nightmare scenario for every parent.
-Yet the procedure remains common, thanks in part to differences in children’s airway anatomy that make them more vulnerable to respiratory distress.
-Your agency must offer regular training on pediatric intubation because the pediatric airway is smaller, more difficult to access, and more vulnerable to injury.
-Knowledge is no substitute for lived experience, so take every opportunity to practice pediatric intubation.
+Pediatric intubation is a frightening scenario for a parent.
+Thanks in part to differences in children’s airway anatomy, they are more vulnerable to respiratory distress.
+Your agency must offer regular training on pediatric intubation because the pediatric airway is smaller, more difficult to access, and more susceptible to injury.
+Knowledge is no substitute for experience, so take every opportunity to practice pediatric intubation.
 Here’s a quick overview of the process.

 Know When to Intubate